China’s Beer Market in 2018

-The Greater China – Mainland China, Hong Kong, Taiwan and Macau – continue to be prime markets for imported alcohols.
-The demand for better-quality beverages is rising as younger and wealthier consumers keep up with the trends and embrace the modern lifestyle.
+China continues to be prime markets for imported beer.
+The demand for better-quality beers is rising as younger and wealthier consumers keep up with the trends and embrace the modern lifestyle.

-Companies wishing to sell in China should: 1) evaluate the competition, 2) determine which local markets to target, 3) examine how product’s pricing compares to the average national and local market prices, 4) analyze branding including labelling, packaging, messaging and other brand assets, and 5) carry out necessary due diligence to find a professional local partner to achieve sales goals in the market.
+Companies wishing to sell in China’s beer market should: 1) evaluate the competition, 2) determine which local markets to target, 3) examine how product’s pricing compares to the average national and local market prices, 4) analyze branding including labelling, packaging, messaging and other brand assets, and 5) carry out necessary due diligence to find a professional local partner to achieve sales goals in the market.

 Competition is best be evaluated through a Competition Analysis where product is assessed in terms of growth outlook, varietal and price, then compared to existing brands in the market.